Xomega-Net/Xomega.Docs/docs/tutorial/3-details/3-group-fields.md

 Before we add custom code for the service implementation, let's also create a custom partial class for the `CurrencyRate` entity, in order to provide an easy way to get the rate as a display string.

-You can manually add a `CurrencyRateExtended.cs` class next to that entity, or simply set the `extend="true"` attribute on the `edm:customize` element of the `currency rate` object's configuration, as shown below.
+You can manually add a `CurrencyRateExtended.cs` class next to that entity, or simply set the `extend="true"` attribute on the `edm:entity` element of the `currency rate` object's configuration, as shown below.

 ```xml title="currency_rate.xom"
     <object name="currency rate">